 – 150 g fusilli (Waitrose Essential to be exact)

 – Vegetable stock, I added a teaspoon of my homemade stock paste.
 If you are using a cube I’d cut it in half for this amount of pasta.

 – 1 tsp dry parsley (I would have added mixed herbs but I’m out of the usual mix I make)

 Note for Thermomix users: you can chop the onion, carrot and garlic together for 5 seconds, speed 5.

 1. Add the oil and press Sauté, brown sausages for a few minutes, add a dash of red wine and deglaze scraping any burnt bits off with a wooden spoon.

 2. Add the onion, carrot and garlic.
 Keep sautéing for a couple of minutes.
 Add the Worcestershire sauce, give it a couple more minutes and deglaze with another dash of red wine 🍷

 3. Press Keep Warm/Cancel and add the rest of the ingredients.
 Stir.
 Lock lid in.
 Steam release handle pointing to Sealing.
-Press Manual and programme 5 minutes.
-3 minute natural release followed by a quick release.
+Press the Manual or Pressure Cook button and use the – and + buttons to programme 5 minutes.
+At the end of the cooking time do a 3 minute natural release followed by a quick release.
 If you want it more al dente do a 2 minute quick release.

 Have you joined my Pressure Cooking UK with Feisty Tapas Facebook group?
 As Instant Pot’s social media girl, I also run the Instant Pot® UK Community.
 If you are wondering about buying an Instant Pot, feel free to send any questions.
 You can find all my pressure cooker / Instant Pot recipes right here.